sgoyanka10/CraigList-Job-Scam-Detection/README.md

 ## Data Sources:

 1. Scraped listings from the Craigslist jobs section, then manually labelled the data depending on whether the job listing is authentic or fake/scam.
-2. Enriched the dataset by getting third-party data.
+2. Enriched the dataset using third-party data.
 Specifically, we use EMSCAD - Employment Scam Aegean Dataset (http://emscad.samos.aegean.gr/), which is a labeled data set for job scams.